mdaneri/Kestrun/docs/pwsh/tutorial/1.introduction/Hello-World.md

 ### How it works

-- Configuration is staged by cmdlets, then committed with [Enable-KrConfiguration](/docs/pwsh/cmdlets/Enable-KrConfiguration).
+- Configuration is staged by cmdlets, then committed with [Enable-KrConfiguration][Enable-KrConfiguration].
 - Each route runs inside a request context (available as $Context) with Request/Response properties.
 - [Write-KrTextResponse][Write-KrTextResponse] is a convenience wrapper that sets Content‑Type to text/plain and writes the body.
 - By default, a single listener is configured on 127.0.0.1:5000; you can add more listeners (e.g., HTTPS) later.